General Medicare questions answered.

 Power Wheelchair Coverage

-Medicare may partial rental for a motorized wheelchair.
+ANSWER: Medicare may pay partial rental for a motorized wheelchair.
 A power wheelchair is covered when all of the following criteria are met:

 See all Power Wheelchairs.